Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 ```

 By returning a bool which signals success of the file-opening action, we can test as in line (1) on success, and leave the current procedure when there was a problem.

+**Exercise**
+(See return_values.jai)
+Predict the outcome when the proc `fun` is respectively called with argument x equal to 0, 1, 2, 3 and 4.
+Then compile/run the program and check your answers.

 ## 17.7 Overloading procedures
 Procedures are said to _overload_ each other when they have the same name, but different argument list.
 The only things in which they differ are the types of their arguments.
 Here is an example with two procedures proc1: